maxcroasdale/maxcroasdale.github.io/content/posts/2025/aug-2025/garden-path-part-twenty-six.md

 feature_image_alt:
 ---

 Dig out a trench and expose those few embedded bricks.
-The aim is to create a gravel path next to the wworkshop and extend the dividing wall with another course.
+The aim is to create a gravel path next to the workshop and extend the dividing wall with another course.

 ![](/images/2810.jpeg )